SCROLL:

 Since 2019

 The installation pairs the scroll drawing with a short film, both depicting a looped double journey.
-On one hand, it is a personal journey that we undertook countless times during multi-year fieldwork: from central Wuhan, through its industrial outskirts, suburban districts, and the rural town beyond, to Shigushan village—and then back again to the city centre.
-On the other hand, it echoes the cyclical journey taken by many villagers from Shigushan to make a living—they are rural migrant workers, known as the floating population.
+One is personal: the countless trips we undertook during multi-year fieldwork, moving from central Wuhan through its industrial outskirts, suburban districts, and rural townships, to Shigushan village—and then back again to the city centre.
+The other is collective: the cyclical journeys made by Shigushan villagers to earn a living as part of China’s rural migrant workforce, known as the floating population.
+Here, territory emerges as a machine, where political and economic forces continually push and pull the flows of labour and materials.

 Ripple Ripple Rippling